demisto/content-docs/docs/integrations/context-standards-mandatory.md

 - contextPath: File.Tags
   description: (List) Tags of the file.
   type: Unknown
+- contextPath: File.FeedRelatedIndicators.value
+  description: Indicators that are associated with the file.
+  type: String
+- contextPath: File.FeedRelatedIndicators.type
+  description: The type of the indicators that are associated with the file.
+  type: String
+- contextPath: File.FeedRelatedIndicators.description
+  description: The description of the indicators that are associated with the file.
+  type: String
+- contextPath: File.MalwareFamily
+  description: The malware family associated with the file.
+  type: String
 - contextPath: File.Signature.Authentihash
   description: The authentication hash.
   type: String